0x6a77/openocd/README.md

 I also still sometimes use an FTDI-based pod.
 It's based on the c232hm-edhsl.

-I have conigs that make this all work, but I hesistate to put them into this repo.
+I have configs that make this all work, but I hesitate to put them into this repo.
 There is another repo that holds these configs.
 The fewer changes I make to openocd repo, the better.